 Start your day with breakfast at the Blue Moon Café.
 Their signature dish is the Captain Crunch French Toast – be sure to order it with the berries and cream for a delicious breakfast and good pic for Instagram.
 Save your caffeine intake for the next stop.

 After your Blue Moon Cafe french toast walk down to 3 Beans coffee.
 3 Beans roast their own beans and have excellent coffee.
 Once you have finished your coffee walk down to the American Visionary Art Museum for a quirky and unique museum experience and for some photo opportunities.

 ⇒ Love taking photos?
 Check out my post on the 10 Most Instagrammable Baltimore Attractions.

 Fells Point Food Tour and the Harbour

 Very close by in Fells Point is the lovely Pitango which has outdoor seating on the harbour.
 This is a perfect spot for a coffee and a sweet treat.

 Inbetween pierogis and coffee have a wander around the cute shopping streets of Fell’s Point.
-Then walk along the harbour to the National Aquarium which is fantastic and head in for a look around.
+Then walk along the harbour to the National Aquarium which is fantastic and head in for a look around this fantastic Baltimore attraction.